-Basic Life (Member only) 2x annual salary, up to \$500,000 maximum
+Basic Life (Member only) 2x annual salary up to \$1,000,000 combined maximum with Member Optional Life

-50% reduction at age 65
+No reduction at age 65

 Coverage ends at retirement

-Upon your death, Canada Life will pay your Life insurance benefits to your beneficiary.
+On your death, Canada Life will pay your Life insurance benefits to your beneficiary.
 If you have not named a beneficiary, or there is no surviving beneficiary at the time of your death, payment will be made to your estate.

-If you become disabled while insured, you may be eligible to have your Basic life insurance premium waived.
+If you become disabled while insured, you may be eligible to have your Basic Life insurance premium waived.
 You must apply for waiver of premium benefits within 12 months of becoming eligible.
 If you believe you may be eligible, contact Cowan at 1-888-330-4010 or one-t@cowangroup.ca.